-A Montgomery County, Pennsylvania, tree removal company was fined $95 million after pleading guilty before the U.S. District Court for the Eastern District of Pennsylvania to violating several federal immigration laws due to the company’s practice of hiring and rehiring undocumented immigrants.
-Federal prosecutors described the fine as the largest ever for an immigration-related case.
+A Montgomery County, Pennsylvania, tree removal company was fined $95 million after pleading guilty before the U.S. District Court for the Eastern District of Pennsylvania to violating several federal immigration laws due to the company’s practice of hiring and rehiring undocumented immigrants. » Read More

 On January 12, 2017, the Pennsylvania Superior Court affirmed the decision reached in Dittman v.
 Univ. of Pitts.
 Med.
 Ctr. by Judge Wettick of the Court of Common Pleas of Allegheny County.
 By finding that negligence claims alleging failure to provide reasonable data security for personal health and other information are not actionable, the Superior Court’s affirmation represents a significant step in the development of security and privacy laws. » Read More

 The Pennsylvania Department of Labor and Industry recently announced the 2017 Statewide Average Weekly Wage for workers’ compensation.
 For injuries occurring on and after January 1, 2017, the maximum compensation rate is $995.00 per week, which represents a 1.7% increase.

 On March 11, 2015, the Pennsylvania Liquor Control Board issued Advisory Notice No. 22, which further detailed the Board’s position on the permissibility of delivery of malt or brewed beverages directly to customers from licensees holding Transporter-for-Hire licenses. » Read More

 Earlier this week, Pennsylvania Governor Tom Wolf announced that increasing the state’s minimum wage ranks among his top priorities for the current legislative session.
 Governor Wolf stated that he supports a bill recently introduced in the General Assembly that would raise the state minimum wage from $7.25/hour to $10.10/hour over the course of two years. » Read More